ninjarob/Apocalypse-VI-Web-and-Crawler/DEVELOPMENT_STATUS.md

    - View rooms in each zone
    - Click rooms to see full details with exits
    - Navigate between rooms via exit links
+   - **NEW**: Browse Player Actions, click to see full help text and statistics
    - Test CRUD operations on classes, perks, zones

 3. **Monitor Crawler Integration**:
    - Crawler will populate rooms table as it explores
    - Room exits will be created for discovered connections
-   - Commands will be documented in database
+   - **NEW**: Player actions will be documented as discovered (commands/socials/emotes)
+   - **NEW**: Crawler will execute `help <action>` and store full text in description
    - View real-time data in admin panel

 ### Immediate Next Priorities

+1. **Crawler Action Discovery**:
+   - Parse `commands` output to get all available commands
+   - Parse `social` output to get all social actions
+   - Execute `help <action>` for each discovered action
+   - Store full help text in player_actions.description field
+   - Auto-detect action type (command vs social vs emote)
+   - Track usage statistics during exploration

-1. **Crawler Room Discovery**:
+2. **Crawler Room Discovery**:
    - Implement room parsing to extract name, description, terrain
    - Auto-create room records in database
    - Parse exits and create room_exit records